 Life in the Mekong Delta revolves around water.
 Everything is connected to water.
 You can see popular floating markets and the magnitude of the agriculture industry in Vietnam.
 It’s dubbed the “rice bowl” of Vietnam for many reasons, but mainly it’s because it contributes to more than half of the nation’s rice production.

 Paddling along the waterway of Mekong River, you’ll find yourself surrounded by palm trees and mangrove forests along the way.
 They always offer a spectacular and breathtaking view, so make sure you bring your camera when you come here.
-If you choose the right Mekong Delta tour you can have some great pictures with your friendly tour guide instead of a dozen other tourists.
+From Ho Chi Minh city, if you book the right Mekong Delta tour you can have some great pictures with your friendly tour guide instead of a dozen other tourists.
 In fact, the right tour can provide you with a customized experience off the beaten path, if you so choose.

 On the right tour of the Mekong Delta, the people who accompany you will be the locals.
 You can hear from them first hand the stories of their culture, upbringing, and lifestyles in this unique region.
 The people in the Mekong Delta is very friendly, so be ready to be spontaneous.
 You might stop by an elementary school to visit the children, or some friendly local might even invite you to a wedding.
 If you choose to, you can even spend the afternoon just swinging on your hammock.

 The Mekong Delta is famous for its agricultural side.
 Here you can experience the local lifestyle, which is the floating life.
 Another interesting thing to do is try the local cuisine.
 With a vast variety of fresh tropical produce, you will truly be blown away.
 Here are some things that you should look to do on your trip to the Mekong Delta.